Skip to content

 • how many SMN2 copies the majority of people with each Type of SMA may have (see ‘usual number’ column), and

-• the possible range of copy numbers that people with each Type of SMA may have (see ‘range’ column)
+• the possible range of copy numbers that people with each Type of SMA can have (see ‘range’ column)

 This led to 5q SMA being divided into four main Types of SMA: Types 1, 2, 3, and 4.
 Sometimes a baby is affected before birth; this is called Type 0.

-These ‘Types’ of SMA were based on the age that symptoms began, and what physical milestone (e.g. sitting, standing, walking) could be achieved.
-It was agreed that there could be variation both within and between ‘Types’.
+These ‘Types’ of SMA are based on the age that symptoms begin, and what physical milestones (e.g. sitting, standing, walking) are achieved.
+Clinicians agreed that there could be variation both within and between ‘Types’.

 SMA Type Age symptoms usually begin Motor milestones